jaydon2020/AGL-Documentation/docs/01_Getting_Started/01_Quickstart/01_Using_Ready_Made_Images.md

   4. Serial Debugging :

     When things go wrong, you can take steps to debug your Raspberry Pi.
-    For debugging, you need a 3.3 Volt USB Serial cable to fascilitate communication between your Raspberry Pi board and your build host.
+    For debugging, you need a 3.3 Volt USB Serial cable to facilitate communication between your Raspberry Pi board and your build host.

     You can reference the following diagram for information on the following steps: